Alexander Fletcher (British politician): Views on Scottish Devolution

-At Conservative meeting in Fife in 1977 Fletcher described himself as a supporter of Scottish devolution, but warned that "exaggerated claims" were being made by some campaigners about the benefits of a Scottish Assembly.
-Following the result of the 1979 Scottish devolution referendum Fletcher stated that he did not see how parliament could now proceed with the Scotland Act 1978, which would have set up an Assembly, citing the fact that so many regions of Scotland had voted against the assembly.
+At Conservative meeting in Fife in 1977 Fletcher described himself as a supporter of Scottish devolution, but warned that some advocates of a Scottish Assembly were making "exaggerated claims" about the benefits it might bring.
+Following the result of the 1979 Scottish devolution referendum, Fletcher stated that he did not see how parliament could now proceed with the Scotland Act 1978, which would have set up an Assembly, citing the fact that so many regions of Scotland had voted against the assembly.

 Death

 He died in Westminster but was returned to Edinburgh for burial.
 He and his wife are buried together in the 20th century (north) extension to Dean Cemetery in Edinburgh.